 Back to Main Page | Welcome!

 Before Spokane was a City and Washington was a State, Hiram Muzzy became one of Spokane’s earliest settlers.
-He moved his family from New York to the "Wild Washington Territory" in 1880 and staked his homestead claim on 160 acres just north of the Spokane River.
+In covered wagon, he moved his family from New York to the "Wild Washington Territory" in 1880 and staked his homestead claim on 160 acres just north of the Spokane River.
 The area population then was only around 250.

 Muzzy cultivated 1,500 apple trees on his homestead but made his fortune as a land baron platting and selling Muzzy’s Addition in 1888, part of what is now Spokane’s West Central Neighborhood.
 He sold an estimated 500 lots of his property during Spokane’s early population explosion following the arrival of railroads and rich mining strikes in north Idaho.
 By 1889, Spokane’s population swelled to 20,000 and Muzzy built his third home on his homestead in 1889, a brick and granite Queen Anne Victorian home known as the Muzzy Mansion.